cslarsen/mickey-scheme-historic/README.md

 Mickey Scheme is an incomplete, slow and buggy implementation of R7RS Scheme small.

-The _current_ project goals are:
+The current project goals are to

-* A correct and complete implementation of R7RS-small (WG1)
+* Provide a _correct_ and _complete_ implementation of R7RS-small (WG1)
-* Clarity and simplicity of implementation
+* Emphasize clarity and simplicity in the implementation
 * Be a powerful platform for experimentation and creation of a more advanced scheme compiler.